How To Create Xsd File In Netbeans

 The HTTP method you use to call a certain method (for example, the

-method) -
+GETorPOSTmethod) -

 The MIME type with which a method accepts or responds

 As you define the resources for your application, consider the type of data you want to expose.
 You may already have a relational database that contains information you want to expose to users, or you may have static content that does not reside in a database but does need to be distributed as resources.
 Using JAX-RS, you can distribute content from multiple sources.
 RESTful web services can use various types of input/output formats for request and response.
-The customer
+The customer example, described in The customer Example Application, uses XML.

 Resources have representations.
 A resource representation is the content in the HTTP message that is sent to, or returned from, the resource using the URI.
 Each representation a resource supports has a corresponding media type.
-For example, if a resource is going to return content formatted as XML, you can use application/xml
+For example, if a resource is going to return content formatted as XML, you can use application/xml as the associated media type in the HTTP message.Depending on the requirements of your application, resources can return representations in a preferred single format or in multiple formats.
+JAX-RS provides @Consumes and @Produces annotations to declare the media types that are acceptable for a resource method to read and write.

-By default, the JAX-RS runtime environment attempts to create and use a default JAXBContext
+By default, the JAX-RS runtime environment attempts to create and use a default JAXBContext class for JAXB classes.However, if the default JAXBContext class is not suitable, then you can supply a JAXBContext class for the application using a JAX-RS ContextResolver provider interface.

 The following sections explain how to use JAXB with JAX-RS resource methods.